ixd-teaching/body-detection/public/sketches/send-bodies/README.md

 ## Send body data to any remote listeners

 ### Description
-This sketch demonstrates how to send body data to any remote listeners using Clint's remote class to send data.
+This sketch demonstrates how to send body data to any remote listeners using Clint's remote class.

 ### Usage
-As ususal we get a camera feed, configure the framework and get the body data in the event handler handed detectBodies.
-To able to send data over the wire they need to be translated into an object.
+As ususal we get a camera feed, configure the framework and get the body data in the event handler handed 'detectBodies'.
+To able to send data over the wire they need to be translated into a plain javascript object.
 We do that by getting a 'generator' that can be iterate over in a 'for loop'.
-In the loop each body is send.
-The Remote class will automatically add 'from' field to the object before it is send that identifies the sender uniquely.
-See the 'receive-bodies' sketch on how that is used to identify bodies send from more than one device or browser tab.
-Finally we log the data send to the console, which (by a bit of magic) will be shown in the 'log' div on the page.
+In the loop each body is sent.
+The Remote class will automatically add 'from' field to the object before it is senr that identifies the sender uniquely.
+See the 'receive-bodies' sketch on how that is used to identify bodies sent from more than one device or browser tab.
+Finally we log the data sent to the console, which (by a bit of magic) will be shown in the 'log' div on the page.

 ~~~javascript
   const config = {